Available Policies (VC)

 vical

-Validates mdoc credentials using VICAL (Verifiable Issuer Certificate Authority List) data.
+Validates mdoc credentials using VICAL (Verified Issuer Certificate Authority List) data.

-Use case: Verify mdoc authenticity and certificate chain using trusted VICAL data.
+Use case: Verify mdoc/mDL authenticity and certificate chain using trusted VICAL data.
+This policy validates the credential's X.509 certificate chain against a list of trusted Issuing Authority Certificate Authorities (IACAs).

 {